awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-maintenance.md

 # AWS Systems Manager Maintenance Windows<a name="systems-manager-maintenance"></a>

-Maintenance Windows, a capability of AWS Systems Manager, helps you define a schedule for when to perform potentially disruptive actions on your instances such as patching an operating system, updating drivers, or installing software or patches\.
+Maintenance Windows, a capability of AWS Systems Manager, helps you define a schedule for when to perform potentially disruptive actions on your nodes such as patching an operating system, updating drivers, or installing software or patches\.
 With Maintenance Windows, you can schedule actions on numerous other AWS resource types, such as Amazon Simple Storage Service \(Amazon S3\) buckets, Amazon Simple Queue Service \(Amazon SQS\) queues, AWS Key Management Service \(AWS KMS\) keys, and many more\.
 For a full list of supported resource types that you can include in a maintenance window target, see [Resources you can use with AWS Resource Groups and Tag Editor](https://docs.aws.amazon.com/ARG/latest/userguide/supported-resources.html#supported-resources-console) in the *AWS Resource Groups User Guide*\.

 **Note**
 State Manager and Maintenance Windows can perform some similar types of updates on your managed instances\.
 Which one you choose depends on whether you need to automate system compliance or perform high\-priority, time\-sensitive tasks during periods you specify\.
 For more information, see [Choosing between State Manager and Maintenance Windows](state-manager-vs-maintenance-windows.md)\.

-Each maintenance window has a schedule, a maximum duration, a set of registered targets \(the instances or other AWS resources that are acted upon\), and a set of registered tasks\.
+Each maintenance window has a schedule, a maximum duration, a set of registered targets \(the nodes or other AWS resources that are acted upon\), and a set of registered tasks\.
 You can add tags to your maintenance windows when you create or update them\. \(Tags are keys that help identify and sort your resources within your organization\.\) You can also specify dates that a maintenance window shouldn't run before or after, and you can specify the international time zone on which to base the maintenance window schedule\.

 For an explanation of how the various schedule\-related options for maintenance windows relate to one another, see [Maintenance window scheduling and active period options](maintenance-windows-schedule-options.md)\.